Leonard Marshall: Life after football

-Teaching / mentoring
+Teaching and mentoring

 Marshall hosted the Leonard Marshall Football Academy for a number of years, a football camp teaching the game's fundamentals to youth players between the ages 8 of 18.

 Marshall served as a professor of Sports Management at Seton Hall's Stillman School of Business from 2004 to 2009.

 In 2010, Marshall was named head football coach at Hudson Catholic Regional High School in Jersey City, New Jersey.

 Business activities

 Marshall was founder of Pro Star Athletic, one of the largest sports licensed apparel companies of the 1990s.
-He later negotiated sale of the company to International Apparel Manufactures Group of New York in 1999.
+He later negotiated the sale of the company to International Apparel Manufactures Group of New York in 1999.

 Marshall is a partner with the Playbook Franchise Fund, which invests in franchise businesses to provide stable income for high net worth individuals, in particular current and former professional athletes.

 Marshall was named Vice President of Philanthropic Development for Seeman Holtz Financial Group in 2007.
 In 2015, he was named Director of Strategic Initiatives and Brand Ambassador for the publicly traded restaurant chain The Original Soup Man.

 Marshall owned and managed The Marshall and Fox Sports Asset Management Group and was CEO and owner of Capital Source Mortgage.

 In 2019 Marshall was named brand ambassador and advisory board member for the Apple Rush beverage company.